LinkedIn Banner Size in 2026 (Exact Dimensions + Safe Zones)

 Most people only need the first row.
 If you’re posting from your personal profile, design at 1584 × 396 pixels and stop reading.
 The rest of this post explains why that exact size, and what to do inside the frame so nothing important gets cut.

-Quick note on the company page number: third-party guides have cited 1128 × 191 px for years.
-That’s the rendered display size on the page, not the upload spec.
-LinkedIn’s current official guidance is 4200 × 700 px, which is what we’d recommend uploading.
+Quick note on the company page number: third-party guides have cited 1128 × 191 px for years, but that’s the rendered display size on the page.
+The actual upload spec from LinkedIn is 4200 × 700 px, which is what we’d recommend uploading.
 The image still displays at roughly 1128 × 191 in the layout, but the higher source resolution stays sharp on retina screens and survives LinkedIn’s compression.

 Personal profile banner: 1584 × 396 px